Here’s Why CVR Energy, Inc. (CVI) Took A Beating Today

-Technical chart claims that CVR Energy, Inc. (CVI) would settle between $27.15/share to $28.03/share level.
-However, if the stock price goes below the $25.72 mark, then the market for CVR Energy, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $25.17 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -2.74.
+Technical chart claims that CVR Energy, Inc. (CVI) would settle between $19.74/share to $20.75/share level.
+However, if the stock price goes below the $18.11 mark, then the market for CVR Energy, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $17.49 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -4.46.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Goldman raised their recommendation on shares of CVI from Sell to Neutral in their opinion released on February 03.
 Credit Suisse, analysts launched coverage of CVR Energy, Inc. (NYSE:CVI) stock with a Neutral recommendation, according to their flash note issued to investors on January 03.
 Analysts at Tudor Pickering released an upgrade from Sell to Hold for the stock, in a research note that dated back to August 30.